 Shure AONIC 50 Review

-The Shure AONIC 50 is another excellent pair of wireless headphones.
+The Shure AONIC 50 is another excellent pair of wireless headphones with ANC.
 They are more expensive than the HD10BT but offer better sound quality.

 - Rich sound profile that is clear and quite accurate.
 Suitable for light studio work.